 Their mission is for Mavo Eco Lodge to be the vehicle that provides the Solomon Islanders in that area with the means to improve their living standards.
 Positive contributions are made and must continue to be made by Mavo Lodge to the area such as providing textbooks and other educational materials for the schools.
 Numerous villages that have not yet been impacted by modern influences surround Mavo, they intend to show by example that a small tourism project, that is well managed with sensitivity towards the environment, its neighbours and their culture, can make a positive contribution to the society without necessarily destroying its culture.
 Mavo Lodge always take great care to consult with the people of the area to make sure that whatever they do will not offend them or their beliefs in any way.

-Mavo Lodge is a traditionally constructed lodge that features four basic but comfortable twin bedrooms in the main lodge, these rooms are powered by generator (240V) and have Australian power plugs for charging cameras and other appliances.
-Mavo also has two Beach Bungalow within 50 metres of the main house.
-The lodge has one cold water shower and toilet, while the Beach Bungalows have their own.
-Mosquito nets, bed sheets and bath towels are supplied, and your laundry can be hand washed daily - this service is complimentary.
+A traditionally constructed lodge that features four basic but comfortable twin bedrooms in the main lodge and two Beach Bungalows less than 50 metres.
+These rooms are powered by generator (240V) and have Australian power plugs for charging cameras and other appliances.
+The lodge has one cold water shower and toilet, while the Beach Bungalows have their own private bathrooms.
+Mosquito nets and bath towels are supplied, and your laundry can be hand washed daily as a complimentary service.

 The waters of the Solomon Islands are renowned for big game, reef, wreck, river, beach and estuary fishing.
 The action is unparalleled and the waters are virtually unspoiled by commercial fishing.
 Mavo Lodge is quicker to get to than the Swains Reef off Queensland's Coast; the Solomon Islands are only 3 hours from Brisbane and can offer a total cultural experience on this Island Paradise.